Tredway Library Prize for First-Year Research

-- Three copies of a two- to three-paragraph reflection written by the student about his or her research experience, including, but not limited to, skills employed and learned, problems encountered, and how those problems were addressed (please put the title of your research paper, but not your name, your professor's name, or your courrse number, on the reflection)
+- Three copies of a two- to three-paragraph reflection written by the student about their research experience, including, but not limited to, skills employed and learned, problems encountered, and how those problems were addressed (please put the title of your research paper, but not your name, your professor's name, or your course number, on the reflection)

 Criteria for Evaluation - Papers will be judged by a panel of two librarians and one member of the teaching faculty, according to the following criteria:

 - The research paper displays its author's mastery of information literacy skills: